ibm-cloud-docs/FileStorage/managing-file-storage.md

 Options:
   --reason TEXT  An optional reason for cancellation.
-  --immediate    Cancels the file storage volume immediately instead of on the
+  --immediate    Cancels the File Storage volume immediately instead of on the
                  billing anniversary.
   -h, --help     Show this message and exit.
 ```